dreamportdev/Osdev-Notes/Memory_Management/Heap_Allocation.md

 To finish the new allocator, we need now to implement the mechanism to reuse the freed memory location, so how the new algorihtm works is when an allocation request is made:

 * First the alloc function will start from the start of the heap and traverse the heap from the start until the latest address allocated (the current end of the heap) looking for a chunk where it's size is greather than the requested size
-* if found let's mark the size field as USED, the size doesn't need to be updated since it's not changing, so assuming that cur_pointer is pointing to the first medatata byte of the location to be returned (the size in our example) the code to update and return the current block will be pretty simple:
+* if found let's mark the size field as USED, the size doesn't need to be updated since it's not changing, so assuming that cur_pointer is pointing to the first metatata byte of the location to be returned (the size in our example) the code to update and return the current block will be pretty simple:
 ```c
 cur_pointer = cur_pointer + 1; //remember cur_pointer is pointing to the size byte, and is different from current_heap end
 *cur_pointer = USED;